Traffic signal light using Javascript

 • We have used setTimeout() method inside startTrafficSignal() to show the specific light after specified milliseconds.

-• Here the logic for switching lights on and off is setting the css property opacity 1 and 0.3(1=on, .3=off).
+• Here the logic for switching lights on and off is setting the CSS property opacity 1 and 0.3(1=on, .3=off).

-Complete Code of Traffic light
+Complete code example of the Traffic signal light

-Following is the complete code of Traffic light putting all HTML, CSS, and Javascript in a single file.
+Following is the complete code of Traffic Light putting all HTML, CSS, and Javascript in a single file.

 <!DOCTYPE html>